lrAlval/SAA-C03/docs/access/IAM.md

 # Identity and Access Mangment

 ## TLDR
 AWS IAM is a global service.
 Its used in nearly all other services to control permissions and interaction boundaries in regards to resources and services in your account.
-Its also required to manage users in your AWS Account or [[AWSOrganisations]].
+Its also required to manage users in your AWS Account or [[AWS Organizations]].
 Permissions come in the form of groups, role and policies.

 ### Limitations
 - 5000 IAM Users per account